If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Identifying Honey Cells

 Honey storage cells as suggested by the name, imply the cells that have been made purposely for honey storage.
-These are same size as worker cells and are crucial for the survival of the honeybee colony.
+These are the same size as worker cells and are crucial for the survival of the honeybee colony.
 The honeybees rely on two main kinds of food, namely, honey and pollen.
 Honey is made from nectar, whereas pollen is collected from anthers of flowering plants.
 Honey is the main source of energy, whereas pollen is the main source of protein.

 - Capped Honey Cells – the process of capping the honey cells begins when the required moisture level in the nectar has been attained.
 A thin beeswax film is used for capping the cells in order to inhibit further evaporation of the moisture.
 Capping will also help protect the honey from contamination.
 It also helps prevent predators from easily accessing the honey.
 This capping is often translucent, making it possible for the honey inside to be seen.
-When need arises, the worker bees will chew through the wax capping then proceed to utilize the honey therein.
+When the need arises, the worker bees will chew through the wax capping and then proceed to utilize the honey therein.